bovender/configure-server/README.md

-Configure-server Bash shell script
+configure-server Bash shell script
 ==================================

-The configure-server script automagically configures a remote [Ubuntu Linux][] or Debian Server.
+The __configure-server__ script automagically configures a remote [Ubuntu Linux][] or Debian Server.
 Specifically, it has been used by the author to set up a Ubuntu 14.04 LTS server, but other versions should work as well, maybe with minor modifications.